api3dao/old-api3-docs/docs/data-feeds/README.md

-To exploit the benefit of Beacons and Beacon sets, dAPIs enable dApp developers a powerful tool to quickly acquire single or aggregated Beacon values on-chain.
-A dAPI is a virtual definition (alias) that points to a Beacon or Beacon set, the latter returning an aggregated value from a set of Beacons that utilize a common data schema.
+To exploit the benefit of Beacons and Beacon sets, dAPIs enable dApp developers a powerful tool to quickly acquire single or aggregated Beacon values on-chain. dAPI data feeds add a simplicity layer atop Beacons and Beacons sets by providing an "ENS like" name that points to either.
+Think of a dAPI as a virtual definition (alias) that points to a Beacon or Beacon set.

 All data feeds that API3 serves on-chain can be read from a single [DapiServer.sol](https://github.com/api3dao/airnode-protocol-v1/blob/main/contracts/dapis/DapiServer.sol)